doobah/icepack/README.md

 * Boxed value types are not supported.
 * Serializing delegates is not supported.
 * The compatibility version indicates which other versions of the Icepack serializer are able to deserialize the output.
+* Currently only fields (both private and public) are serialized, not properties.

 # Other Features